Fibrodysplasia ossificans progressiva: Pitfalls

 Notably, attempts to surgically remove bone in a FOP patient may result in explosive growth of new bone.
 While undergoing anesthesia, people with FOP may encounter difficulties with intubation, restrictive pulmonary disease, and changes in the electrical conduction system of the heart.
 Activities that increase the risk of falling or soft tissue injury should be avoided, as even minor trauma may provoke heterotopic ossification.
 Intramuscular injections, including immunizations, should likewise be avoided in individuals with FOP, as these can also trigger ossification.

 Currently, surgery is not usually recommended for people with FOP as it can incite rapid bone formation at incision sites or where sutures have been applied to muscle or connective tissue.
-Life-saving surgery may be considered, however developing a surgical plan with input from a FOP specialist may be considered best practice.
+Life-saving surgery may be considered; however, developing a surgical plan with input from a FOP specialist may be considered best practice.
 Surgical release of joint contractures is generally unsuccessful and risks new, trauma-induced heterotopic ossification.

-Current treatments
+Medical treatments

-FOP remains without a cure and there are currently no effective definitive treatments.
-There are though intermittent treatments such as anti-inflammatory drugs to suppress inflammation as a result of flare-ups or inflammation from muscle damage.

-A promising breakthrough lies in Sohonos (palovarotene), the first FDA-approved therapy for FOP.
-Sohonos is a highly selective retinoic acid receptor gamma (RARγ) agonist that has been shown to reduce the volume of new heterotopic ossification in patients (males >10 years, females >8 years).
-Long-term drug safety data has shown that retinoid-associated adverse effects are common with Sohonos therapy.
-These adverse efects include premature physeal closure in skeletally immature patients, decreased vertebral bone density and increased fracture risk.
+Palovarotene (Sohonos) was approved for medical use in the United States in 2023.
+Palovarotene is a highly selective retinoic acid receptor gamma (RARγ) agonist that has been shown to reduce the volume of new heterotopic ossification in people (males >10 years, females >8 years).

+Garetosmab (Pasatru) was approved for medical use in the United States in August 2026.

+Zilurgisertib (Atebrioz) was approved for medical use in the United States in September 2026.